Broadcast and Content Reform Package

-As part of the package the Department of Communications and the Arts, the Australian Communications and Media Authority, and Screen Australia will undertake a joint review of the support measures in place for producing and delivering Australian and children's screen content, to determine if these remain fit for purpose in the new multi-platform environment that has emerged since these measures were established.
-A key objective of the review will be to ensure that Australia's screen industry is positioned to continue to provide quality Australian and children's content across the range of platforms and services now enjoyed by domestic audiences.
+The Department of Communications and the Arts, the Australian Communications and Media Authority, and Screen Australia are undertaking a joint review of the support measures in place for producing and delivering Australian and children's screen content, to determine if these remain fit for purpose in the new multi-platform environment that has emerged since these measures were established.
+A key objective of the review is to ensure that Australia's screen industry is positioned to continue to provide quality Australian and children's content across the range of platforms and services now enjoyed by domestic audiences.

-The reform package will also amend Australia's anti-siphoning scheme to remove outdated and redundant provisions and streamline the anti-siphoning list.
+Australia's anti-siphoning scheme has also been amended to remove outdated and redundant provisions and streamline the anti-siphoning list.
 These changes will enable the scheme to operate more effectively in a digital media environment while ensuring that events of national and cultural significance continue to be available on free-to-air television.

 The changes include removing the rule that prevents free-to-air broadcasters from televising events on their digital multichannels only.
 This rule was put in place prior to the widespread adoption of digital TV, when digital multichannels were not widely available to the community.

-The reform package will also reduce the scope of the list to encourage increased competition between subscription broadcasters and free-to-air television for the rights to air programs.
+The scope of the list will also be reduced to encourage increased competition between subscription broadcasters and free-to-air television for the rights to air programs.

-The package will also provide more opportunities for subscription broadcasters to acquire event rights by increasing the time out from broadcast that events will be removed from the list from 12 to 26 weeks.
+There will also be more opportunities for subscription broadcasters to acquire event rights by increasing the time out from broadcast that events will be removed from the list from 12 to 26 weeks.

-The reform package will provide additional funding of $30 million over four years to subscription television to increase coverage of sports that receive low or no broadcast exposure.
-These include women's sports, niche sports, and sports that command high levels of community involvement and participation.
+The Australian Government provided $30 million to Fox Sports from 2017–18 to 2020–21 to support television and online coverage of sports that receive low or no broadcast exposure: women's sports, niche sports, and those sports that command high levels of community involvement and participation.

-The Government is pursuing the most significant reforms to Australia's media laws in a generation, supporting the viability of our local organisations as they face increasing global competition in a rapidly changing digital landscape.
-More information about the reforms can be found at: mediareform.communications.gov.au
+The Government has delivered the most significant reforms to Australia's media laws in a generation, supporting the viability of our local organisations as they face increasing global competition in a rapidly changing digital landscape.
+More information about the reforms can be found at: mediareform.communications.gov.au.